rafalkaron/r-jekyll-theme/README.md

 4. Run `bundle`

 ### Installing the gem-based theme
-This is the recommended theme installation method if you're into old school.
+If you're into old school, use this installation method.

  1. To the `Gemfile`, add:
     ```ruby